 Anyone who is 18 years or older and has a W-2 wages reported in Illinois, regardless of whether they are part-time or full-time, is eligible to participate in the program.
 Seasonal employees are eligible though there may be limitations for those who work fewer than 60 days with an employer.

-Eligible workers are auto-enrolled by their employers but have a 30 day window to opt-out before any payroll contributions begin.
+Eligible workers are auto-enrolled by their employers but have a 30-day window to opt-out before any payroll contributions begin.
 Savers can make changes to their accounts or opt-out at any time.
 Accounts are owned by each individual participant and are portable from job to job.

 Self-employed individuals are also eligible for the programs as long as they are 18 years old and above and have earned income.
-Self-employed individuals may use the self-enrollment process to open an IRA in the program.
+Self-employed individuals may use the self-enrollment process to open an IRA with the program.

 The Illinois Secure Choice program represents a notable development in retirement planning for Illinois workers.
 With automatic enrollment and contributions made directly through payroll deductions, it simplifies the process of setting aside funds for retirement.